Why Your Abs Are About More Than Just Aesthetics

 Think of it this way — your abs support the weight of your entire body.
 Having a strong core helps you stay upright, maintain proper posture and protect your back and neck.

 “The core as a whole also contains muscles in your back, pelvic floor and glutes.
-As the pillar of support for your entire body, it may just be your most important muscle group,” said CA personal trainer Andy Guerin.
+As the pillar of support for your entire body, it may just be your most important muscle group,” says CA personal trainer Andy Guerin.
 “Core strength is crucial in literally every movement you do.
 It helps stabilize your body, improves your balance and reduces strain on your back, knees and hips.”

 A weak core puts you at an elevated risk of injury (especially in the lower back), and can sabotage your performance in a bevy of other exercises, from deadlifts to pushups.
 That means when you focus on your core, you’re building strength for virtually every other workout you do.
 Not to mention everyday activities like lifting a vacuum or loading groceries into the car.